qcklex/MusicDataHub/README.md

   Additional Data Sources: Integrate more music data sources for comprehensive analysis.
   Mobile Optimization: Optimize the application for mobile devices.
+  Improve graphs and information with these frameworks: D3.js, Chart.js

 Acknowledgments

   CS50 Course: This project was developed as part of the CS50 course.
   Music Data APIs and sources: Thanks to the various music data API providers and sources for their data and work.
+  SVG Maps: Thanks to @StephanWagner for the svgMaps library. https://github.com/StephanWagner/svgMap

 Contact